HappyPorch/CT-patternlib/README.md

 1. Run `php core/console --watch` to run the watcher that will observe changes to `.twig` files in the library
 1. Your changes should be reflected in the front-end (with a slight delay) every time you save them :)

-## Updating the Pattern Lab Front-end
+## Manually updating the Pattern Lib Front-end

 If for some reason you aren't able to use the hot-reloading feature of the library, then you must generate the front-end yourself after every change